openstack/governance/reference/emerging-technology-and-inactive-projects.rst

 state, the TC will discuss with the team if project will be retired before the release milestone-2 of the cycle.
 In such a case there will be no new releases of that project.

+If TC detects inactive project or project becomes inactive after the release milestone-2 of the cycle, TC needs to take decision based on the severity and risk to continue the project release.

 Tracking
 ========